raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

   }
 ```

-You choose which elements the style rules apply to by adding the `class` **attribute** to those elements, in the HTML code.
-You put the name of the class in as the value for the attribute, **without** the dot, like this:
+To choose which elements the style rules apply to, you add the `class` **attribute** to those elements in the HTML code: put the name of the class in as the value for the attribute, **without** the dot, like this:

 ```html
   class="myAwesomeClass"